thiccboye808/cub3d/README.md

 # cub3d
-game utilizing 2d sprite based isometric 3d projection.
+a game utilizing 2d sprite based isometric 3d projection (written in p5 lul).

+i really dont know what this will become yet but its a cool idea so imma stick to it.